 What’s new this year?
 Volume.
 For the first time, I projected the top 10-12 rotation players of every team.
 In previous seasons, I ran numbers for only the Wizards.
 This year — in a never-ending quest to make wrong predictions — I looked at everyone.

 The Wizards spent two years hording cap space for an offseason in which nearly half the league would have sufficient room under the cap to pursue free agents with a maximum salary offer.
 The big prize was hometown hero Kevin Durant, who declined to even meet with the team.
-The team’s braintrust went after Al Horford (who signed in Boston) before managing to get Ian Mahinmi — a career backup coming off a career year who’s about to turn 30.
+The team’s braintrust went after Al Horford (who signed in Boston) before managing to get Ian Mahinmi — a guy who is generously called a “backup” coming off a career year who’s about to turn 30.

 Their other roster moves were less inspiring: free agent deals for Andrew Nicholson and Jason Smith, and a trade for Trey Burke.
 They did manage to sign international guard Tomas Satoransky to a reasonable contract.